LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 * **--bag filename.bag**<br>
     ROS bag containing the data
 * **--topics TOPIC_0 ...
 TOPIC_N**<br>
-    list of all camera topics in the bag  (matches the ordering of the --models)
+    list of all camera topics in the bag. matches the ordering of --models
 * **--models MODEL_0 ...
 MODEL_N**<br>
-    list of camera/distortion models to be fitted (matches the ordering of the --topics)
+    list of camera/distortion models to be fitted. matches the ordering of --topics. (see [Camera&distortion models](supported-models))
 * **--target target.yaml**<br>
     the calibration target configuration (see [Cailbration targets](#calibration-target))